 Another Duff Husband for Haylie

-Sarah (Haylie Duff) is happily married to Jason (David O'Donnell), they have a son Brandon (Judah Nelson) and they live in a stunning lakeside home.
-There are but 2 negatives in Sarah's life, one is that Brandon has a rare illness which might require a transplant and secondly Jason's work as a salesman sees him leaving home for long periods of time.
-But with bills mounting on their stunning home Jason goes missing and when Sarah gets in touch with friend of the family Detective Sharpson (Parker Stevenson) he begins to suspect that she may actually have been involved in his disappearance.
-Now Sarah is going to have to try and find Jason on her own and what she discoverys is going rock her world.
+Sarah (Haylie Duff - Sweet Surrender) is happily married to Jason (David O'Donnell - Merry Kissmas), they have a son Brandon (Judah Nelson) and they live in a stunning lakeside home.
+There are though two negatives in Sarah's life; one is that Brandon has a rare illness which might require him to have transplant surgery and secondly, Jason's work as a salesman sees him leaving home for long periods of time.
+But with bills mounting on their stunning home Jason goes missing and when Sarah gets in touch with a friend of the family, Detective Sharpson (Parker Stevenson), he begins to suspect that she may actually have been involved in Jason's disappearance.
+Now Sarah is going to have to try and find Jason on her own and what she discovers is going rock her world.

-How do I approach this review of "His Secret Family" because the title really explains it doesn't it?
+How do I approach this review of "His Secret Family", which is also known as "A Secret Life", because either title really explains it doesn't it?
 So we have the usual set up of the lovely wife with the perfect family and frankly the most beautiful home suddenly having her world torn apart when her husband disappears one day.
-And of course what she discovers after some time is that her life is all a lie and he has as the title says a secret family.
-Oh there is the complication of a son who has a rare illness but everything seems by the by standard.
+And of course what she discovers after some time is that her life is all a lie and he has, as the title says, a secret family.
+Oh there is the complication of a son who has a rare illness but everything in "His Secret Family" seems to be standard.

-Now what is kind of interesting about "His Secret Family" is the casting as Haylie Duff is in a typical role of the wife married to the wrong guy but then you have Parker Stevenson of all people in the role of the detective and that is what is intriguing.
+Now what is kind of interesting about "His Secret Family", and I am kind of clutching at straws here to find something interesting, is the casting as Haylie Duff is in a typical role of the wife married to the wrong guy.
+But then you have Parker Stevenson in the role of the family friend and detective and that is what is a bit unusual.
 Usually you would have the nice guy detective fall for the cheated wife but there is none of that here and you wonder why they didn't go down that route with a younger actor in the usual detective role.

-What this all boils down to is that "His Secret Family" is a play on the usual theme but the play on it isn't spectacular enough to make this stand out from the crowd.
-In truth the only thing spectacular in this is the stunning lakeside house.
+What this all boils down to is that "His Secret Family" is a play on the usual theme of a man with two wives and two families but the play on it isn't spectacular enough to make this stand out from the crowd.
+In truth the only thing spectacular in this movie is the stunning lakeside house.